Jofleming/AltLangProj/README.md

 Answer the following questions (and provide a corresponding screen showing output answering them):

 What company (oem) has the highest average weight of the phone body?
+    = Company with highest average weight: Lenovo with average weight 655

 Was there any phones that were announced in one year and released in another?
 What are they?
 Give me the oem and models.
+    = Mitac MIO Leap G50 was announced in 2008 and released in 2009
+Mitac MIO Leap K1 was announced in 2008 and released in 2009 Motorola XT701 was announced in 2009 and released in 2010 Sharp AQUOS  941SH was announced in 2009 and released in 2010 Sharp 940SH was announced in 2009 and released in 2010

 How many phones have only one feature sensor?
+    = Number of phones with only one feature sensor: 731

 What year had the most phones launched in any year later than 1999?
+    = Year with the most phones launched after 1999: 2019 with 251 launches